daniel-beet/acme.sh.wiki-clone/Simple-guide-to-add-TLS-cert-to-cpanel.md

-# How to install a SSL/TLS Let’s Encrypt cert into a cpanel account
+# How to install a SSL/TLS Let’s Encrypt cert into a cPanel account
 Based on https://github.com/Neilpang/acme.sh/blob/master/deploy/README.md

-## We will use acme.sh app, which is a Let’s Encrypt 3rd party client, with its cpanel API.
+## We will use acme.sh app, which is a Let’s Encrypt 3rd party client, with its cPanel API.
 Replace _EXAMPLE.COM_ with your domain
 ***

-## First we SSH into your cpanel host.
+## First we SSH into your cPanel host.
 Then install acme running the following command:

 `$ curl https://get.acme.sh | sh`